602.234.9290

 Border Checkpoint Arrests

 A number of interstate highways throughout Arizona have border checkpoints.
 At these checkpoints, drug dogs are used by law enforcement to crackdown on the transportation of illegal drugs through Arizona.
-A number of arrests from these checkpoints, however, involve only very small amounts of substances characterized for personal use.
+A number of arrests from these checkpoints, however, involve only very small amounts of marijuana or other substances characterized for personal use.
 Despite the small quantity, criminal charges are pursued and many visitors to Arizona, from all parts of the United States, find themselves in the middle of the Arizona criminal process.
 It is critical to retain an Arizona drug lawyer that knows the system, and works hard to keep your name clean.
 Whether you are charged with simple possession or a more serious felony crime, contact Michael E. Ziton – He is dedicated to the right kind of representation and guidance you deserve.

 While drug dogs are used often at immigration checkpoints, they are not always right.
 Sometimes drug dogs are improperly trained.
 They may be overworked or triggered into alerting by their over-eager handlers.
 If a drug dog was used in your case, we will look carefully to make sure that your rights were not violated and fight to keep illegal evidence out of your case.